VIEWLANDS INFORMATION

 Student Drop Off and Pick-Up (by Family), NOT School Bus or Walking or Biking

-- Families can pull up along 3rd Avenue to drop their child off or meet their child, but this is a no park zone, it is a drop of only, not parking.
+• Families can pull up along 3rd Avenue to drop their child off or meet their child, but this is a no park zone, it is drop off only, not parking.
 You can pull up, help your child out where staff will be there to greet students in the Entry Pavilion, then head out so more families can pull up in this zone.
-At dismissal, you can pull up, meet your child and leave.
+At dismissal, you can pull up, meet your child in the Pavilion area and then leave.
 Please remember this is not a parking zone, only a 5 minute drop off/pick-up zone.

-- You can park east of the school in the neighborhood streets and walk your child to the entry Pavilion.
-There will be crossing guards at 3rd and 105th and 3rd and 107th.
-Please make sure you park appropriately, do not block driveways, in no parking areas, or in front of fire hydrants.
+• You can park east of the school in the neighborhood streets and walk your child to the entry Pavilion.
+Last year the crossing guards remained unfilled so we didn’t have crossing guards daily or at both intersections.
+We hope to have crossing guards at 3rd and 105th and 3rd and 107th but it is highly likely these will not be filled positions daily.
+If you park in the neighborhood, please make sure you park appropriately, do not block driveways, in no parking areas, or in front of fire hydrants.

 Please do NOT:

-- Park or pull into the parking lot.
+• Park or pull into the parking lot.
 The parking lot is for staff parking and school bus drop off ONLY.
 Please do NOT pull into the parking lot during arrival and dismissal.
 The parking lot is off limits from 7:30-8:15 Monday through Friday and 2:00-2:45 Mondays, Tuesdays, Thursdays and Fridays and 12:45-1:30 on Wednesdays.
 This is for school busses and other district transportation vehicles ONLY during arrival and dismissal.
 This is critical for a safe arrival and drop off process.
+If your child or the family member picking up or dropping off has a critical safety or medical need that would require parking lot access, please reach to Ms. Wheeler so we can develop a pre-approved plan.

-Why Do We Ask Families to Drop in the Entry Pavilion Outside, Not Inside at Classroom Doors?
+Why Do We Ask Families to Drop Off and Pick-Up in the Entry Pavilion Outside, Not Inside at Classroom Doors?

 Transportation/School Busses

-Students who qualify for transportation will receive an email from Seattle Public Schools with your student’s bus stop and route information next week.
+Students who qualify for transportation will receive an email and/or hard copy mailed letter from Seattle Public Schools with your student’s bus stop and route information next week.
 All Viewlands students that live outside the 1 mile walk zone will be eligible for transportation.
-Some students that live to close to a mile away may also be eligible depending on your location.
-If you have questions about transportation or have not received bus information by September 1st, please contact the Transportation Department at 206-252-0900 or through Let’s Talk.
+Some students that live close to a mile away may also be eligible depending on your location.
+If you have questions about transportation or have not received bus information by August 30th, please contact the Transportation Department at 206-252-0900 or through Let’s Talk

-School lunch and breakfast will still be free for all Viewlands students.
-Seattle Public Schools is able to continue to offer free lunch and breakfast for all students at Title 1 Schools, including Viewlands, for the 2023-2024 school year.
+School lunch and breakfast will continue this year to be free for all Viewlands students that want or need to access school breakfast and/or lunch.
+Seattle Public Schools can continue to offer free lunch and breakfast for all students at Title 1 Schools, including Viewlands, for the 2024-202school year.
 The breakfast options are highly limited and not a robust breakfast but available to students that need to eat at school when they arrive.
 Students can bring a lunch from home or get the school lunch options.
 Please note there are limited lunch options, so if your child does not eat or prefer many foods, school lunch is not always something they will eat.

 Here are our guidelines for maintaining a healthy school together:

-- Children with any symptoms are required to stay home.
+• Children with any symptoms are required to stay home.
 For fevers, children need to be fever free for 24 hours without medication prior to coming to school.
 For vomiting or diarrhea, children need to have no symptoms for 24 hours before returning to school without medication.
 Kids with cold symptoms should also stay home unless it is part of another diagnosed condition, like allergies.
-For any COVID like symptoms, testing at home is encouraged, but not required.

 Please remember that while it can be challenging to keep your child home, this is the best way to keep our school community healthy!
-Thank you for your partnership with this!
+It is hard on the child when they come to school sick, but it also impacts the other children and the educators.
+Thank you for your partnership with this and helping us keep our Viewlands community healthy!

 Please report all absences, planned or not, and early dismissals to the main office at (206) 252-4400 or viewlands.attendance@seattleschools.org

 Please report any dismissal plan changes to your child’s classroom teacher and the main office IN ADVANCE.
-We know occasionally there are emergency changes that are last minute, but outside of that we ask you to let us know in advance, if possible the day before, but at the latest the morning of the change.
+We know occasionally there are emergency changes that are last minute, but outside of that we ask you to let us know in advance, if possible, the day before, but at the latest the morning of the change.
 This is critical.
-We are trying to keep all 270 Viewlands students safe, so knowing any changes to the dismissal plan in place for pick-up in advance is important.
+We are trying to keep all Viewlands students safe, so knowing any changes to the dismissal plan in place for pick-up in advance is important.
+Please remember we have 270-275 students to track, so last minute changes or unknown dismissal plans are difficult.
 Families will communicate the dismissal plan with classroom teachers prior to the start of school.

 Viewlands Race and Equity Team